MicrosoftDocs/visualstudio-docs/docs/data-tools/handle-a-concurrency-exception.md

 ---
-title: Handle a concurrency exception in ADO.NET development (.NET Framework)
+title: Handle a concurrency exception in .NET Framework database applications
 description: In .NET Framework application development with Visual Studio, handle a concurrency exception (System.Data.DBConcurrencyException), which is raised when two users try to change the same data in a database at the same time. ms.date: 09/11/2017 ms.topic: how-to